Egon Cossou on Being a Family Carer and BBC presenter

 What are the challenges of combining care with a career?

 I work for the BBC in the business and economics unit and it’s a job with quite a lot of pressure.
-My father died in September last year, and so I moved back in to be with my mother who’s blind.
+When my My father died in 2019 died I moved back in to be with my mother who’s blind.

 If you’re trying to balance an active personal life and a career with caring, there can be moments where you eventually drop one of the many balls you’re juggling.
 I eventually applied to work part-time and thankfully the BBC was able to accommodate that.

-I’m aware though that not everybody is as fortunate in that respect – and, again, I’ve been lucky my parents are both entertaining, funny, basically selfless people.
-They are not going to be sitting around making demands.
-In fact, if there’s any sort of battle it’s around them accepting help and I have had to learn how to navigate that.
+I’m aware though that not everybody is as fortunate in that respect – and, again, I’ve been lucky that both my parents were both entertaining, funny, basically selfless people.
+They’re not going to be sitting around making demands.
+In fact, if there’s any sort of battle it’s been around them accepting help and I have had to learn how to navigate that.

 "You don’t like to think of yourself as a carer because these are people you love … an enabler is a better word because a lot of it has to do with enabling people to live their best lives as they get older."